Clinical Psychology Graduate Programs

 At the masters level, you might expect more variance in curriculum than at the doctoral level.
 This is because the APA accredits clinical psychology graduate programs at the doctoral and postdoctoral level and therefore articulates some course guidelines.ii

-That said, a clinical psychology major might expect to study some the following topics.
+That said, a clinical psychology major might expect to study some of a wide range of the following topics.

 - Clinical assessment